lineality/definition_behavior_studies/README.md

 3. Perception

-4. Formation of thoughts, decisions, conclusions, plans, etc. (conspicuous proxy)
+4. Mapping, modeling, decision-making, forming conclusions, planning, initiative-taking, leadership, etc. (assorted areas lumped together here)

-All are entwined with articulation; without articulation, the others are sub-optimal.
+The above areas are entwined, for example: they are entwined with articulation; without articulation, the others are sub-optimal.

-Chemistry-Analogy for non-automatic equilibrium and a topology of equilibria in systems, in this case: collaboration, project-management, productivity, and coordinated decisions.
+A Chemistry-Analogy for non-automatic equilibrium and a topology of equilibria in systems: Collaboration, project-management, productivity, coordinated decisions, and navigating system-spaces, project-spaces, and problem-spaces can be subject to default passive equilibria or can with investment and catalysts (and perhaps some luck and time) find non-passive equilibria.
+As we will see, the passive equilibria tend to be system collapse and dissolution, and the invested-in equilibria that must be worked-for include membrane and functionality formation and make productivity possible.

+(Projects and learning seem to be inherently related.)

-Warmup Brainstorm 1: concepts of improvement
+Warmup Brainstorm 1: concepts relating to improvement
 - naive positivism
 - equilibria
 - system collapse